Consolidated Edison, Inc. research snapshot

 Bearish case

-$85 to $95 before dividends
+$90 to $100 before dividends

-More likely if bond yields rise, rate cases become less constructive, storm and climate costs accelerate, equity issuance weighs on EPS, or the market rerates defensive utilities to a lower multiple.
+More likely if bond yields rise, rate cases become less constructive, storm and climate costs accelerate, ATM equity issuance weighs on EPS, or the market rerates defensive utilities to a lower multiple.

 ED AI technical analysis